aave/aave-asset-listing/README.md

 ## Set the environment variables.

-Modify the `.env` file to match with your tokens addresses and your risk parameters.
+Copy the `.env.example` file, rename it to `.env` and update it to match with your tokens addresses and your risk parameters.

 Example for the Curve Token listing: